benbowes/vandux/README.md

 wrapper,componentB UPDATE_NAME {name: "aa", title: ""}
 wrapper,componentB UPDATE_NAME {name: "aaa", title: ""}
 ```
-Note the first items are the attributes on the html component - so you can identify which component published the event.
+Note the first items are the values of the attributes on the html component - so you can identify which component published the event.